 Library and Learning Commons Locations and Hours of Operation

+LLC facilities are located at all FSCJ Campuses and Centers.
 Hours of operation for each campus LLC are determined locally to meet the needs of the campus or center course offerings.
-A listing of the current hours of operation (which vary from term to term and on holidays and breaks) is available on the LLC LibCal website
+A listing of the current hours of operation (which vary from term to term and on holidays and breaks) is available on the LLC LibCal website.

 The Learning Commons are “one-stop sites” that offer robust instructional technologies, helpful tutors, and a welcoming learning environment to support student academic success at all levels.
 Academic tutors and peer tutors work individually and with groups of students.
 Tutors at all locations provide support in core academic areas such as reading, writing, math, and computers.
 Additionally, select locations offer tutoring in science, foreign languages, aviation, nursing, and accounting.
 Tutors assist students at all academic levels, from students enrolled in developmental and Adult Education courses to those enrolled in the College's associate and baccalaureate degree programs.